 If you plan to do a circle island tour of Oahu, Kailua Beach Park is a great place to stop on the island’s east side.
 It is located just a few minutes away from Lanikai Beach.
 The advantage of Kailua Beach Park over Lanikai is that there is much more parking available and the beach is much wider than Lanikai.

 Kailua Beach Park is a local favorite for spending time with the family; you can often find people barbecuing and setting up large tents for the day.
-Local reggae music plays through portable speakers, making you feel like you’re part of the islands.
+Local reggae music plays through portable speakers, making you feel part of the islands.

 27. Take a Catamaran Cruise Around Waikiki